Skip to main content

 Comprehensive Chemical Knowledge Examination

 The purpose of this requirement is to confirm that students have achieved an advanced understanding of, and a comprehensive training in, the chemical sciences.
 The tests cover a wide range of material, so that students will have a chance to show what they have learned.
 The department administers the standardized American Chemical Society exams in biochemistry and in inorganic, organic, physical and analytical/instrumental chemistry.
 Students must pass three of the five exams in order to graduate.
 Students do not have to take all 5 available exams.
-Students are only permitted to re-take ONE exam.
+Students are only permitted to retake an exam in a given subject, once.
+A retake must be taken at least 4 weeks after taking the exam the first time.

 Only the three highest scoring exams are considered.
 Therefore, students are free to choose to take three, four or five of the exams.
 Students may pass up to two of the exams in any quarter prior to their graduating quarter.
 Their last exam will be taken in the same quarter they plan to graduate.

-Each exam is 50-70 multiple-choice questions, and students have approximately two hours to complete each exam.
+Each exam is 50-70 multiple-choice questions, and students have just less than two hours to complete each exam.
 Exam booklets contain a periodic table, if needed.
 Students may use a basic calculator.
 Scratch paper is providedPlease contact the M.S.
 Coordinator at least 2 weeks before the exams are given to give notice as to which exam(s) will be taken.

 For students who choose to take an exam in a quarter prior to their graduating quarter, the best strategy is to take it in the area that they are most likely to pass (e.g., the area in which they had the most training as an undergraduate).
 We urge students to include appropriate coursework in their M.S. studies as preparation for the exams.
 Review what was once known well before trying to learn anything new.
 Questions on the exams may seem tricky if one is not exactly sure of how concepts are used.